UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 ## Motivation

-As generative models become commonplace in our society, there are many applications of such models in creating visual representations of our world.
-While image generation (such as Stable Diffusion) is already quite popular, other fields of interest are worth exploring too.
-More notably, there have been advances in novel-view synthesis in the past year that are worth exploring through this report.

-With a demand for faster and clearer generation, novel-view synthesis has evolved from NeRF-style volumetric radiance field approaches, which are costly to train and create images with low quality.
-With 3D Gaussian Splatting and the Large View Synthesis Model, researchers have taken multiple approaches to reduce the computational cost of generating novel views while still improving performance.
-Comparing these two paradigms provides insight into the tradeoffs between geometry-aware and fully data-driven approaches.
+Historically, novel view synthesis (NVS) has relied on volumetric radiance field approaches, such as NeRF.
+While effective, these methods are often computationally expensive to train and prohibitively slow to render for real-time applications.
+To address these limitations, researchers have developed new architectures that reduce computational costs while maintaining or exceeding visual fidelity.
+This report examines two distinct solutions to this challenge: 3D Gaussian Splatting (3DGS) and the Large View Synthesis Model (LVSM).

 ## Current Novel View Generation Methodologies